Blog

 Components of Zoning Systems

-An HVAC zoning system consists of several key components that work in harmony to achieve efficient climate control.
+An HVAC zoning system has several key components that work together to achieve efficient climate control.
 Let’s explore these components:

-1. Zone Dampers: Zone dampers are perhaps the most crucial components of an HVAC zoning system.
-These dampers are installed within the ductwork and can be opened or closed to control the airflow to specific zones.
+- Zone Dampers: Zone dampers are perhaps the most crucial components of an HVAC zoning system.
+These dampers are inside the ductwork.
+They open or close to control the airflow to specific zones.
 When a zone needs heating or cooling, the corresponding damper opens, allowing conditioned air to flow in.
 This precise control eliminates the need to condition the entire building uniformly, resulting in energy savings, or a more even temperature throughout the building.

-2. Thermostats: Each zone is equipped with its own thermostat.
+- Thermostats: Each zone has its own thermostat.
 These thermostats detect the current temperature within their respective zones and send a signal to the control panel.
 Then the panel opens or closes the dampers and turns on the HVAC equipment.

-4. Ductwork Modifications: Installing an HVAC zoning system might necessitate modifications to the existing ductwork.
-Additional dampers and bypass ducts may need to be incorporated to ensure balanced airflow and maintain proper pressure within the system.
+- Ductwork Modifications: Installing an HVAC zoning system might necessitate modifications to the existing ductwork, usually because the existing ductwork is inadequate.
+The installer may need to add a bypass damper to ensure balanced airflow and maintain proper pressure within the system.
+Arzel Zoning systems work without ductwork modification in most cases, and you can use our bypass chart to find out whether your application requires any bypass.

 How HVAC Zoning Systems Work